frenkvdberg/lfd_fp/README.md

 $ python NB.py -t data/COP24.filt3.sub.json -o NB_test -ev
 ```
 For each model, we can use the -t parameter to specify the file that we want to test on;
-The -o parameter is used to specify the filename for the output (pickle-)file that the predictions are saved in;
+-The -o parameter is used to specify the filename for the output (pickle-)file that the predictions are saved in;
-The -ev parameter gives us the option to print a classifcation report right away (Instead of evaluating output files using evaluate.py, which we will discuss later).
+-The -ev parameter gives us the option to print a classifcation report right away (Instead of evaluating output files using evaluate.py, which we will discuss later).
-A list of all the possible command line arguments can be requested with the -h option.
+-A list of all the possible command line arguments can be requested with the -h option.

 #### SVM
 ```bash